XI. One Must Fellowship Clearly on Truths Concerning the Relationship Between God and the Bible

 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh

 You may think believing in God is about suffering, or doing many things for Him, or for the peace of your flesh, or for everything to go well for you, for everything to be comfortable—but none of these are purposes people should have for believing in God.
 If that is what you believe, then your perspective is incorrect and you simply cannot be perfected.
 God’s actions, God’s righteous disposition, His wisdom, His words, and His wondrousness and unfathomableness are all things people ought to understand.
 Use this understanding to get rid of the personal requests as well as the individual hopes and notions in your heart.
 Only by eliminating these can you meet the conditions demanded by God.
 Only through this can you have life and satisfy God.
 Believing in God is for the sake of satisfying Him and for living out the disposition He requires, so that His actions and glory may be manifested through this group of unworthy people.
 That is the correct perspective for believing in God, and also the goal you should seek.
 You should have the right viewpoint of believing in God and seek to obtain God’s words.
 You need to eat and drink God’s words, and be able to live out the truth, and especially see His practical deeds, see His wonderful deeds throughout the entire universe, as well as the practical work He does in the flesh.
 Through their actual experiences, people can appreciate just how God does His work on them and what His will is toward them.
 All of this is to eliminate their corrupt satanic disposition.
 Rid yourself of the unclean and unrighteous inside of you, strip away your wrong intentions, and you can develop true faith in God.
 Only by having true faith can you truly love God.
 You can only genuinely love God on the foundation of your belief in Him.
 Can you achieve loving God without believing in Him?
 Since you believe in God, you cannot be muddle-headed about it.
 Some people become full of vigor as soon as they see that faith in God will bring them blessings, but lose all energy as soon as they see they have to suffer refinements.
 Is that believing in God?
-In the end, faith in God is about complete and utter obedience before Him.
+Ultimately, you must achieve complete and utter obedience before God in your faith.
 You believe in God but still have demands of Him, have many religious notions you cannot put down, personal interests you cannot let go of, and still seek blessings of the flesh and want God to rescue your flesh, to save your soul—these are all expressions of people with the wrong perspective.
 Even though people with religious beliefs have faith in God, they don’t seek dispositional change, don’t pursue knowledge of God, and only seek the interests of their flesh.
 Many among you have faiths that belong in the category of religious convictions.
 That is not true faith in God.
 To believe in God people must possess a heart to suffer for Him and the will to give themselves up.
 Unless they meet these two conditions it does not count as faith in God, and they will not be able to achieve dispositional change.
 Only people who genuinely pursue the truth, seek knowledge of God, and pursue life are those who truly believe in God.

 from “Those Who Are to Be Made Perfect Must Undergo Refinement” in The Word Appears in the Flesh